docker-mailserver/docker-mailserver/docs/content/contributing/tests.md

     If your machine is capable, you can increase the amount of tests that are run simultaneously by prepending the `make clean all` command with `BATS_PARALLEL_JOBS=X` (i.e. `BATS_PARALLEL_JOBS=X make clean all`).
 This wil speed up the test procedure.
 You can also run all tests in serial by setting `BATS_PARALLEL_JOBS=1` this way.

     The default value of `BATS_PARALLEL_JOBS` is 2.
-If your system has the available resources spare to support increasing the amount of active jobs, the test suite can finish more quickly.
+This can be increased if your system has the resources spare to support running more jobs at once to complete the test suite sooner.

 !!! warning "Test Output when Running in Parallel"